oceanshq/performance_logger/README.md

-# PerformanceLogger
+# SchwadPerformanceLogger

-This gem allows you to track memory usage and time passage during the life of the PerformanceLogger object, as well as deltas between each check.
-The output is `puts`'d to the console, and it also writes to a long-running CSV and per-object log file in `logs/performance_logger`
+This gem allows you to track memory usage and time passage during the life of the SchwadPerformanceLogger object, as well as deltas between each check.
+The output is `puts`'d to the console, and it also writes to a long-running CSV and per-object log file in `logs/schwad_performance_logger`

 **THIS GEM IS IN DEVELOPMENT**: Major 'todo' left is to ensure that CSV and logger elements actually write to user's root directory and not the gem's.